 These can be produced for user (RT program) name, project name or both.
-For each user name a table is produced showing the total usage by this user and subtotals by project name.
-The accumulated data are for console time, CPU time, number of pages printed and block I/O transfers.
+For each user name a table is produced showing the total usage by this user and sub-totals by project name.
+The accumulated data are for console time, CPU time (for both ND-100 and ND-500), number of pages printed and block IO transfers.
 The magnitude of the usage and its percentage of the whole are given.
-Similar tables are produced for the accounts by project name but with sorting on project name as the primary key and subtotalling on the user name.
+Similar tables are produced for the accounts by project name but with sorting on the project name and sub-totalling on the user name.